maryefern/type-theme/community.md

     <div class="col span_2_of_3">

 <div class="text-align-left">
-<p>We are serious bloggers and entrepreneurs, on our way to becoming some of the top experts in our fields.
+<p>We are a new community of serious bloggers and entrepreneurs, on our way to becoming some of the top experts in our fields.
 Beginners to advanced bloggers are welcome.</p>

 <p>To apply, <em>you must have a blog for your business, or you are planning to launch one.</em> (We are looking to make money online.
 We are not "hobby" bloggers, even though we think those blogs are awesome.)</p>